Do Latex mattress really make a difference?

 With the “one size fits all” approach to mattresses, we haven’t presented one overall best latex mattress.
 But we have presented a selection.
 This narrows your choices, giving you the information you need in choosing the best mattress for you.

 What is a latex mattress?

-Latex mattresses are known for their supportive nature, with more spring and bounce than other mattress types.
-They don’t retain much heat and are breathable, allowing for a comfortable night’s sleep during hot Australian summer nights.
+A latex mattress is known for its supportive nature, with more spring and bounce than other mattress types.
+They don’t retain much heat and are breathable, allowing you to have a comfortable night’s sleep during hot Australian summer nights.
 Plus, latex mattresses are incredibly durable, representing a lasting return on your investment.

 For eco-conscious sleepers, latex mattresses can be all-natural and chemical-free.
-Natural latex is dust mite, mildew and mould resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
-However, with natural latex produced by the para rubber tree, it’s a premium material, with a premium price tag.
+A natural latex mattress is dust mite, mildew and mold resistant, so it also makes them a great choice for sleepers with sensitive skin or allergies.
+However, with natural latex produced by the Para rubber tree, it’s a premium material with a premium price tag.

 Here’s what to consider when choosing a latex mattress:

 1. What’s the material composition?

 Latex mattresses are either made of 100% natural latex, or of a blend of natural and synthetic latex.
 Blending latex dilutes the natural latex, reducing the buoyancy of the mattress and making it less comfortable.
 However, 100% natural latex is the more expensive option, so you’ll need to consider your budget.